Read Music – Get Faster!

 Download on the App Store

-The app shows you a note and as soon as you have played it correctly, the next one appears.
-The number of notes found is your score.
-Can you manage to reach 3 stars?
+The app shows you a note.
+As soon as you play it correctly, the next one appears.
+You have 60 seconds, and the number of correctly played notes is your score.

 More about the idea